microlithix/AnsiParser/Doc/docs/ControlSequences.md

 <final-byte>                ::= "\u0040"..."\u007e"
 ```

-where [ControlCode.CSI](xref:Microlithic.Text.Ansi.ControlCode.CSI) is the control sequence introducer (`"\u009b"`), [ControlCode.ESC](xref:Microlithic.Text.Ansi.ControlCode.ESC) is the ESC control code (`"\u001b"`), and [EscapeCode.CSI](xref:Microlithic.Text.Ansi.EscapeCode.CSI) is the control sequence introducer escape code (`[`).
+where [ControlCode.CSI](xref:Microlithix.Text.Ansi.ControlCode.CSI) is the control sequence introducer (`"\u009b"`), [ControlCode.ESC](xref:Microlithix.Text.Ansi.ControlCode.ESC) is the ESC control code (`"\u001b"`), and [EscapeCode.CSI](xref:Microlithix.Text.Ansi.EscapeCode.CSI) is the control sequence introducer escape code (`[`).
 A control sequence consists of the control sequence introducer `<csi>` followed by a parameter string and terminated by a control function.

 A parameter string consists of one or more parameter substrings separated by "`;`".
 And each parameter substring consists of one or more parts, separated by "`:`".
 Each part is a sequence of zero or more digits, so missing parts, missing parameter substrings, and even an entirely missing parameter string are all permissible.
 When evaluating the parameter string, a missing parameter part is to be interpreted as if the parameter part were present with a default value.

-When parsed into an <xref:Microlithic.Text.Ansi.Element.AnsiControlSequence> record, any missing parameter part at the beginning or within a parameter substring will be assigned a value of -1, indicating to the consuming application that it should use a default value for that particular parameter or parameter part.
+When parsed into an <xref:Microlithix.Text.Ansi.Element.AnsiControlSequence> record, any missing parameter part at the beginning or within a parameter substring will be assigned a value of -1, indicating to the consuming application that it should use a default value for that particular parameter or parameter part.
 Missing parameter parts at the end of a parameter substring and missing parameters from the end of the parameter string may not be present at all in the parsed output.
 In these cases, the consuming application is also to assign default values to the missing parameter parts.
 So the rule for consuming applications is very simple: if a parameter part is missing or has a value of -1, it should be assigned its default value.

 The `<control-function>` consists of zero or more intermediate bytes followed by exactly one final byte.
-The <xref:Microlithic.Text.Ansi.ControlFunction> class defines constants for all of the control functions described in [ECMA-48](References.md#ecma-48).
+The <xref:Microlithix.Text.Ansi.ControlFunction> class defines constants for all of the control functions described in [ECMA-48](References.md#ecma-48).

 Here are some examples of valid control sequences with a control function of `"m"` and various types of parameters: